jhonataswillian/AmigoSecreto/README.md

 ### 🎁 Wishlist & Gifting

 - **Personal Wishlist**: Add, edit, and remove items from your wishlist to help your Secret Santa.
-- **Gift Ideas**: Not sure what to ask for?
-Use our interactive questionnaire to get tailored suggestions.
 - **Secret Viewing**: View your match's wishlist and get them the perfect gift.

 ### 👤 Profile & Avatars